mr-anderson86/minimarket_docker_compose_example/README.md

 # now it's a good time ;-)
 ```

-That's it, then all you need is to open your browser and go to http://localhost:9090/
+That's it!
+Then all you need to do is open your browser and go to http://localhost:9090/
 It explains there how to generate a random purchase, and also how to retrieve purchase history of a specific user.

 You might need to wait ~10 seconds before the frontend application is up and running.